arn4b/jscripted/docs/Polyfills/Arrays/array-map.md

 **Requirement 2 : The current element, the index of the current element and the context must be passed as an argument to the callback function.**

 Now, we start to iterate through the elements of the array.
-The array will be accessible using the **this** keyword inside out polyfill.
+The array will be accessible using the **this** keyword inside our polyfill.
 For each element, we check whether it exists in the array or not.
 If it does, we add it to our new *results* array by passing it to our callback function.
 Finally, we return our new array.

 ```js